10 Alternative Financing Solutions Instead of a Business Loan

 • Restricted access: Businesses with low card sales might struggle to get their loan application approved for merchant cash advances.

 The two most popular types of loans are the SBA 504 and the SBA 7(a).
-Both options are popular alternative financing solutions for small business owners seeking loans of up to $5.5 million.
+Both options are popular alternative financing solutions for small business owners seeking loans of up to $5.5 million for a variety of reasons, from purchasing commercial real estate to expanding their companies.
 Each type of SBA loan is different, but they share the following positives and negatives.

 Positives